Glossary

 Also known as undesignated unrestricted net assets.

-May include the following: the loan agreement which details the terms of the loan including interest rate and repayment; the note or promissory note whereby the borrower promises to repay the obligation; any security agreements or mortgage, outlining the collateral securing the loan; the guarantee; and, subordination and/or inter-creditor agreements.
+May include the following: the loan agreement which details the terms of the loan including interest rate and repayment; the note or promissory note whereby the borrower promises to repay the obligation; any security agreements or mortgage, outlining the collateral securing the loan; a guarantee agreement that obligates another party to make payments if the borrower is unable; and, subordination or inter-creditor agreement that outlines the rights and collateral position of each creditor when more than one lender extends credit to the same borrower.

 M

-While program-related investments (PRIs) are treated similarly to grants for tax purposes, an MRI is fundamentally a financial investment rather than a grant.
+While a program-related investment (PRI) is treated similarly to grants for tax purposes, an MRI is fundamentally a financial investment rather than a grant.

 N

-They can include capital campaign grants, expenses related to capital projects, gains/losses in the investment portfolio, and one time or extraordinary transactions such as the sale or write-off of assets.
-May also be used to account for dollars passed through an organization—e.g., re-grant funds.
+They can include capital campaign grants, bequests, expenditures related to capital (or facility) projects, gains/losses in the investment portfolio (whether realized or unrealized), and one-time or extraordinary transactions such as the sale or write-off of assets, or forgiveness of loans.

 Charged by a lender as compensation for keeping an undrawn line of credit available to the borrower.